kubecost/docs/long-term-storage.md

 ```
 **Note:** given that this is yaml, it requires this specific indention.

+**Warning:** do not apply a retention policy to your Thanos bucket, as it will prevent Thanos compaction from completing.

 __AWS/S3__

 Start by creating a new S3 bucket with all public access blocked.
 No other bucket configuration changes should be required.
 The following example uses a bucket named `kc-thanos-store`.